 • Revise your favourite subjects later in the day.
 Because you like them, you’ll still be able to revise them even when you’re getting tired.

 It’s best to break down your timetable into individual topics for each subject.
 Then, prioritise the topics you find hard.
-For example, if you find human biology easy but struggle with plant biology, start with human biology and move on to plant biology when you’re starting to struggle to concentrate.
+For example, if you find human biology easy but struggle with plant biology, start with plant biology and move on to human biology when you’re starting to struggle to concentrate.

 Your timetable should cover the weeks and months ahead.
 It may not be possible to plan everything in one go, but coming up with one ‘master plan’ will provide a clear path forward.